ramkumartech17/sql-data-warehouse-project/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decision making.
 ---
 ## License
-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.
 ## About Me
 Hi there!
 I’m **Ram Kumar**.
 I’m an IT professional, working as a Data Engineer.
 I have 18+ years of experience in IT.